byui-cse/itm300-course/source/module-10/project-lab.md

 ## Create the container registry

-Search for ECR which will bring up Elastic Container Registry.
+<span class="material-symbols-outlined">search</span> Search for ECR which will bring up Elastic Container Registry.
 Open this in a new tab.

 * <span class="amz-orange-button">Create repository</span>
 * Repository name: vehicle-app